wacaw/homebrew-tap/README.md

-Homebrew formulae for the software to use
+Homebrew formulae for the software we use

 ### Installation